teambit/examples-workspace-internal/README.md

 ## Install pre-release

-Bit is going to be published to a different package, so install from the new name:
+The pre-release version is published as a different package.
+At the moment installation process is rather slow.
+We'll be removing dependencies and deprecate many parts of the codebase to speed up the process.

 ```sh
 npm i -g @teambit/bit
 yarn global add @teambit/bit
 ```

-> Installation is slow. we'll be removing a bunch of deps soon.

-## Import / export / tag still experimental
+## Local development workflow only

-There are performance issues with the three commands.
-Use this repository to experiment with Bit's local workflow.
+bit.dev does not yet support exporting and importing of components made with the pre-release version.
+Use this project to test Bit's new local capabilities.

-- bit.dev will not accept exporting of components from this repository.
-- Importing components from bit.dev to this repo may also not work properly.
-- Tag is aimed for running during CI.
-Please wait for this [capability](https://github.com/teambit/bit/issues/2712)

 ## Setup instructions